SecPi/SecPi/doc/backlog.rst

 Features
 ========
+- [o] ADAM: Summary message should also be submitted on "ACTIVATE".
+- [o] ADAM: Summary message should only be a message, not an alarm.
 - [o] Alarm notifications: We need to have two mails per alarm.
 One should be emitted instantly, and the second one after shoveling all the camera images together.
   Alternatively, think about uploading them to S3 or Nextcloud.